Back to articles list Articles Cookbook

 • Sales information management.

-• Transaction analysis.
+• Transaction analyses.

 • Loyalty program effectiveness analyses.